Ping Duenas: Death

 Ping Duenas was hospitalized in Guam Memorial Hospital for a week in August 2009.
 A decision was made to transport him to a medical facility in Anaheim, California, for medical treatment.

 Duenas suffered a heart attack approximately an hour before the plane was scheduled to land in Anaheim on the flight from Hawaii on August 31, 2009.
 He died on the plane en route to Anaheim at the age of 78.
 His wife, Ling Duenas; son, Tommy; and brother, Dr. Vicente Duenas; were with him at the time.

 Duenas' family informed the Speaker of the Guam Legislature, Judith Won Pat, that Duenas did not want a state funeral.
 His viewing and funeral mass were held at the Santa Barbara Catholic Church in Dededo.
 He was buried at the Guam Memorial Park in Barrigada.

-He was survived by his wife, Rosario "Ling" Perez Duenas; four daughters, Gerardlyn, Carina, Marcella and Julienne; four sons, Joseph, Daniel, Anthony and Thomas; and many grandchildren and great-grandchildren.